muftring/iu-netsci/topics/epidemics.md

 The problem with a hub-based immunization strategy is that for most epidemic processes we lack a detailed map of the contact network.
 Yet, we can still exploit the network topology to design more efficient immunization strategies.
 To do so, we rely on the **friendship paradox**, the fact that on average the neighbors of a node have higher degree than the node itself.
 By immunizing the acquaintances of a randomly selected individual, we target the hubs without having to know precisely which individuals are hubs.

+### Targeted Immunization
+Hubs first!
+This will block the main disease pathway, which is bridge to hub and then spread to the neighbors.
+(This is the reason why disease spreads quickly in scale-free networks.)

+If we don't know the network, then rely on the **friendship paradox**.
+Randomly choose a node, and randomly follow an edge to a neighbor.
+Don't immunize the first node, but immunize the friend.

+**Random Friends as Sensors** (see reading)

+<u>Summary</u>: although we have a lot of mathematical models, the core idea remains the same with friendship paradox.
+The fact that we can identify hubs by following links, and hubs play really important role connecting the network together and spreading to the whole network.

 # Network Epidemiology
 - spreading means connections